glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 (e.g. trajectory file writes).
 However, it does force users to not continuously tune (which breaks detailed balance).

 Tuning box move sizes requires local trial moves.
 Otherwise, box moves of a given size will always be accepted and tuning requires sampling the probability of acceptance.
 Therefore, the recipe needs some way to identify additional move types.
 Users might find missing trajectory frames or other operations during tuning is not acceptable.
-Perhaps we can think of a more general solution to this as the idea of recipes in hoomd-rs expands.
+To allow this, the tuner should be implemented as a basic building block that users could incorporate into their own simulation loops as desired.
+The move size tuner recipe should be built on that implementation.